nirbarazida/NBprocessing/README.md

  If you said yes to all of the above you have reached to right place!

-The main purpose of the '**NBprocessing**' package is to make our Data Scientist life **easier**, or better yet - more efficient.
+The main purpose of the '**NBprocessing**' package is to make our Data Scientist life **easier**, or better yet - more efficient.\
-The '**NBprocessing**' package stores must of the generics functions that we all use on a daily basic, such remove outliers, fill missing values etc.
+The '**NBprocessing**' package stores most of the generics functions that we all use on a daily basic, such remove outliers, fill missing values etc.

-##install and usage
+## install and usage

 Run from your command line prompt: